CodeMaster7000/Audio-to-Video/README.md

-# Audio-to-Video
+# Audio to Video

-A Python program to convert audio to video using static images.
+A Python program to convert audio to video files using static images.